 And if you are one of those few who are enamored by the combination of colors and the skilled craftsmanship offered in the form handicrafts, then you are in for a promised treat in India.
 Check out our Accessory and Handicrafts section for the variety of handicrafts available from different parts of the country.
 So imagine if you will, of walking into a wonderland where all the beautiful things are within your reach, in one place.
 Now imagine that this one place happens to be a city where festivities happen to be a perpetual theme.
 A City of Joy, as once famously described, Kolkata can completely satisfy one’s need for the simple and elegant, as well as, for the ostentatious.

-Every year, come winter, Kolkata witnesses an abundance of fairs, colloquially called Mela, which attempt to satisfy our ethnic palettes.
+Come winter, Kolkata witnesses an abundance of fairs, colloquially called Mela, every year.
+They certainly attempt to satisfy our ethnic palettes.
 Home to most of the massive Melas is the Bidhannagar Central Park Fair Ground, near Karunamoyee Bus Stand in Salt Lake City, Kolkata.
 The park belongs in the list of big parks of Kolkata, such as the Maidan, near Victoria Memorial ,and the Milan Mela ground, near Science City.
 Boasting of more than 6-7acres of open area, the park transforms itself to a bustling rural bazaar, in the months of December and January.

 The list of Melas in Kolkata doesn’t end here.
 There are the West Bengal handicrafts Melas, the Industrial Trade Fairs, the very famous and sought after Book Fair (Boi Mela), furniture fairs and many more.
 If you are planning to visit the city in winter, be sure to connect with your rural roots and realize how the joyfulness of this city can leave you wanting more.